m-ichayah/monty/README.md

 # monty
-The goal of this project is to create an interpreter for Monty ByteCodes files.
+The goal of this project is to create an interpreter for Monty ByteCodes files Project done by: Iniovosa Michayah Olamide